Saltmarsh Fleabane

 Maintenance

 A showy addition to any garden that has moist or shallow, submerged soils.
 Good plant for pond gardens.
-Sweescent is salt-tolerant which makes it an excellent choice for coastal gardens or areas that experience salt spray.
 Not only does it thrive in wet conditions, but it can also handle the challenges of salty environments.
 Reseeds readily in moist conditions.
 Set up a water collection tank near a downspout to supplement water.
-Propagation: seed.
+Native habitat: saline to brackish marshes mostly along the coast.

 Blooms January-December.
 May bloom year-round in the south and Jul – Oct in northern regions.
 An erect plant with tall, stiff stems covered in rough hairs and fibrous root.
 Leaves are oval with toothed margins.
 Foliage is very aromatic.
 The fragrant, rose-colored flowers grow in small heads in a flat-topped cluster at the end of the stems.
 The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.
 Larval host: common checkered skipper (Pyrgus communis) and the silvery checkerspot (Chlosyne nycteis).